AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >
 >This documentation is under construction and frequently updated.
 The final version of this content will be ready in January 2023.

-This use case presents how to create your first email

-In this example, we will schedule the sending of an email on a specific date to silver and gold loyalty customers.
+This use case presents how to create your first email.
+We are going to schedule the sending of an email on a specific date to silver and gold loyalty customers.
 This email will be designed using a predefined template and will include personalization using profile's attributes.

 ![](assets/delivery-list.png)